schilltyler/capstone/ObsidianVault/Assignments/Basic C.md

 - This homework assignment is all about reviewing C.
 - Many of you who have programmed with c in the past likely did so in a POSIX/Linux environment.
 - Linux makes use of LibC as the runtime environment.
 LibC  implements functions such as `printf`, `malloc`, `free`, `memcpy`...etc.
-- Windows in the past has implemented many of these functions as part of it's POSIX subsystem.
-- However, after Windows XP, the POSIX subsystem was dropped, and was eventually replaced with what is now the Windows Subsystem for Linux.
-- Many of the POSIX c functions are still supported in the Microsoft Visual C Runtime.
-- That said, some functions, such as `opendir` defined in `dirent.h` are only implemented in the Minimal GNU C Compiler on Windows (mingw)  c runtime.
-	- In other words, if you try to import `dirent.h` when using `cl.exe` (Microsoft's C compiler) the compiler will yell at you :-)